open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch05_shares_server.md

 In the simplest case, the CSS operates as follows.

-1. The Sender generates a Shares Capsule for a specific Recipient during encryption.
+1. The Sender generates a Shares Capsule with Key Shares for a specific Recipient during encryption.
-2. The Sender chooses the CSS servers, connects to the servers and transmits the Shares Capsules to the servers along with a Recipient identifier.
+2. The Sender chooses the CSS servers, connects to the servers and transmits the Key Shares to the servers along with a corresponding Recipient identifier.
-3. Each CSS generates a share identifier and saves the generated identifier along with the Capsule and Recipient identifier.
+3. Each CSS generates a share identifier and saves the generated identifier along with the Key Share and Recipient identifier.
 4. The sender adds the selected servers' identifiers, share identifiers, and recipient identifier to the container.
 5. The sender transmits the container to the recipient.
 6. The recipient finds information concerning the Shares Capsule generated for them in the container.
 7. The recipient connects to each CSS server chosen by the sender and authenticates with the servers (by signing authentication tokens).
 8. The recipient transmits the share identifier found in the container to the servers.
-9. Each CSS server looks up the Shares Capsule based on the share identifier and the recipient identifier established during authentication.
+9. Each CSS server looks up the Key Share based on the share identifier and the recipient identifier established during authentication.
-10. Each server returns the Shares Capsule to the recipient.
+10. Each server returns the Key Share to the recipient.
-11. The recipient combines all the Shares Capsules to reconstruct the key material for decrypting the container.
+11. The recipient combines all the Key Shares to reconstruct the key material for decrypting the container.

 TODO: this diagram doesn't match the steps yet.